Greyshm-Kumar/JTP_proj/README.md

 <h3>With Internet Access</h3>

-Go into the command prompt and enter the **restaurant-recommender7 directory**.
+Go into the command prompt and enter the **restaurant-recommender8 directory**.
 After you are in the directory run the command **docker-compose up --build**.
 The project is plug and play and you do not have to install any dependencies.
 For understanding the code **restaurant_recommender7_labeled** has been created and this version has **modular and well commented code** for ease of understanding.
 This will need internet access for pulling base images from Docker.

 <h1>How to operate</h1>

-After the build is completed just go to http://localhost:3000 (http://localhost:3001 if you are using restaurant-recommeder8) to access the UI.
+After the build is completed just go to http://localhost:3001 to access the UI.
 This will land you on the homepage which will look like this:

 ![Screenshot(204).png](https://github.com/Greyshm-Kumar/JTP_proj/blob/main/JTP_Screenshots/Screenshot%20(204).png?raw=true)